-Do you want a stronger WiFi signal?
+Do you want a stronger Wi-Fi signal?
 Sure, we all do.
-Before upgrading your wireless router, first try boosting your WiFi signal by positioning your current router in different ways.
-Here are five ways that you can adjust your WiFi router in order to improve your signal.
+To boost your Wi-Fi signal you could upgrade your wireless router.
+But maybe an outdated router isn’t the problem.
+To avoid extra costs you can first try boosting your Wi-Fi signal by positioning your current router differently.
+Here are five free and simple ways to improve your signal.

-If you have multiple devices utilizing your WiFi signal, then it’s likely the case that some of these devices have vertical antennas, while others have horizontal antennas.
-Most WiFi routers come with two adjustable antennas that you can manipulate.
-By pointing one WiFi router antenna vertically and the other horizontally, you will ensure maximum signal strength for all of your different devices.
+If you have multiple devices utilizing your Wi-Fi signal, some of these devices may have vertical antennas, while others have horizontal antennas.
+Some Wi-Fi routers come with two adjustable antennas that you can manipulate.
+By pointing one Wi-Fi router antenna vertically and the other horizontally, you can help to ensure maximum signal strength for all of your different devices.

-By going through all five of these tips, you should notice an improvement with your WiFi signal.
-If you don’t, then you may want to take more drastic measures, like contacting your ISP to upgrade your bandwidth, or getting a new WiFi router altogether.
-And for professional assistance getting the maximum WiFi signal strength for your company’s wireless network, call Quikteks today at (973) 882-4644.
+Trying all these fixes could boost your Wi-Fi signal.
+If not, you might need to check your bandwidth and, if all else fails, invest in a new router.
+For professional assistance getting the maximum WiFi signal strength for your company’s wireless network, call Quikteks today at (973) 882-4644.